Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ## 7za

-Download [7za](https://sourceforge.net/projects/sevenzip/files/7-Zip/23.01/7z2301-extra.7z/download) and extract it in `C:\Program Files\7-Zip` (requires 7-Zip installed).
+Download [7za](https://sourceforge.net/projects/sevenzip/files/7-Zip/23.01/7z2301-extra.7z/download) and extract it in `C:\Program Files\7-Zip`.
+This
+requires the prior installation of `7-Zip`.

 ## Icoutils